 A Muscovite by birth, I grew up in the Netherlands, and obtained my B.A. and M.Phil. in Linguistics at Leiden University.
-After this, I was lucky enough to join the PhD program in Linguistics at the University of Massachusetts Amherst.
+After this, I was fortunate enough to join the PhD program in Linguistics at the University of Massachusetts Amherst.
 Here, I wrote a dissertation on new perspectives in hidden structure in phonology, in particular, in the realms of phonological features, derivational ordering, and lexical exceptions.